 “I’ll pay you half of anything I earned,” Dennis pleaded.

 Reggie laughed.
 Marcus remained stoic.
 Reggie’s grin was sinister under a mop of blonde hair.
+Clearly he was high on something.

 “Don’t hurt him.
 I liked doing it,” Chloe called out.
 “He wanted to make money and I wanted to make him happy.”